Colstuwjx/kstore/README.md

 kstore is a simple collector which do list watch with k8s objects and maintain local cache, we can use kstore to track schedule history, and do some statistics, monitoring job on it.

-Tips: kstore is still in early and heavily development version, any break or uncompatible changes would happen.
+Tips: kstore is still in early and heavily development version, any break or uncompatible changes would be happened.

-## design
+## Design

 kstore implemented local cache to maintain k8s object data(currently ONLY pod), and build index for them. we could filter pods by deleted/non-deleted, or POD ip, node name, even time range in the future.